-This article only applies to Google Apps for Work, Education, and Government customers.
-Learn more about Google Apps for Work.
+This article only applies to Google Workspace customers.
+Learn more about Google Workspace.

 Some organizations require their users to install the Device Policy app on their device.
-Failure to install the app may block your mail, calendar, and contacts from syncing with your device.
-Contact your Google Apps administrator for more details.
+If you don't install the app, your mail, calendar and contacts may not sync with your device.
+Contact your administrator for more details.

 Your administrator can set the following security policies:

-- Number of invalid passwords allowed before the device is wiped.
+- Invalid passwords allowed before the device is wiped.

-- Number of idle minutes before a device automatically locks.
+- Idle minutes before a device automatically locks.

 - Application auditing.